ae6rt/decap/README.md

 executes shell script-based builds in a specially provided build pod.
 The backend is a containerized webapp that manages build pods, and the frontend a single page app that provides a friendly UX.
-Builds are executed in pods spun up on demand, with build results published to S3 buckets and a DynamoDb table.
+Builds are executed in pods spun up on demand on a per-build basis, with build results published to S3 buckets and a DynamoDb table.

 This project is under active development, and has no releases yet.